DosU13/Chameleody/README.md

     <td>Repeat one, when next or prev pressed it will work like a Repeat All</td>
     <td>Repeat All</td>
     <td>Shuffle All</td>
     <td>Smart shuffle, this one doesn't implemented yet.
-It is one of the original features</td>
+It is going to be one of the original features</td>
   </tr>
  <tr>
   <td><img src="screenshots/repeat_one.jpg"></td>